Nazi racial theories: Spaniards

 About the crisis in Spanish society during the Civil War (and the Carlist Wars), several authors presented adherence to Marxism as a degenerative psychosis, and attempted to offer descriptions of the physiological terrain conducive to this illness.
 The answer was to be found in the mixed racial inheritance of Spain's long history.
 Antonio Vallejo-Nájera, a Spanish Nazi sympathizer, thought that Hispanic-Roman-Gothic people (Mediterranean Aryans) struggle against the Judeo-Moors (untermensch) since the Reconquista.
 So, the Marxist Spanish racial core had to be linked with Judeo-Moorish, and this degeneration of the Spanish race would be the cause of the decline of Spain since the fall of Spanish Empire.
 Also, the Spanish population, though seemingly unified, was in reality divided into two irreconcilable camps because the assimilation of Jews and Muslims had been fraudulent in their false conversions to Catholicism.

-However, Hitler's opinion of Spaniards changed after that Spanish proved themselves superior to the Italians and French, because they defeated the communists in the Civil War, and mostly after the Blue Division fought very well against the Red Army, demonstrating that the gallantry of the Spanish was a manifestation of it Volkgeist through history (like the Tercio).
-Although, emphasizing that his Latin character was a real drag.
+Hitler's opinion of the Spaniards would change after the Spanish defeat of the Communists in the Civil War, which was then followed by the voluntary unit the Blue Division marching to Russia to fight on behalf of Germany.
+This demonstration of Spanish gallantry was considered a manifestation of Spain's Volkgeist through history, like the Tercio.
+This did not, however, lessen his disdain for the Spanish people, describing the Latin character as "a real hindrance," and who, as troops, were no more than "a band of ragamuffins."
+However, Himmler implicitly praised the worthiness of Spanish blood during a trip to Spain in October 1940 as a superior nation of Aryan descent.
+He did so by speaking at length about the great Visigothic heritage of Spain.